Nsala of Wala in the Nsongo District: Events leading to the photograph's creation

-According to his own statement, Nsala had secretly picked up his daughter's hand and foot in order to use them as evidence.
-When asked whether he had cut them off himself, he denied this.
-Finally, Alice Harris took the photo on the veranda of the house.
+According to Nsala's statement, the guards had immediately cut up the dead before starting to cook them in pots.
+While they were thus busy, he had secretly picked up his daughter's hand and foot, which the guards had cut off while dismembering her, in order to use them as evidence.
+Upon hearing what had happened, Alice Harris was so appalled that she decided to document the scene.
+She asked Nsala to pose with his daughter's remains and took the photo on the veranda of the house.
 She used a Kodak dry plate camera for her photos.
-Edgar Stannard described Nsala as "dazed with grief", "horror-stricken" and "sorrowing".
+Stannard described Nsala as "dazed with grief", "horror-stricken" and "sorrowing".

-Historian Kevin Grant suspects that Alice Harris used an interpreter during the conversations due to her limited knowledge of the Lomongo language used in the region.

-Prior to their encounter with Harris and Stannard, the men had already met Raoul Van Calcken, representing ABIR.
+Prior to their encounter with Harris and Stannard, the men had already met Raoul Van Calcken, representing Abir.
 Subsequent to the intervention of Harris and Stannard, he asserted that he had not been presented with the hand and foot, a claim that was at odds with the statements made by the two men from Wala.

+Subsequent investigation

-Two days later, Bompenju and Lofiko, Nsala's brothers, visited the mission and corroborated the accounts provided by the two men from Wala regarding the incident in question.
-In this instance, Botondo, who was employed by the mission, stated that he had observed Van Calcken being shown the hand and foot.
-The house labourer Bokalo provided a detailed account of how the two men, who had been asked to show the limbs at the mission, expressed fear before the encounter with Harris and Stannard.
-They had been told not to do so by the "rubber white man".
+Two days later, Bompenju and Lofiko, Nsala's brothers, visited the mission and corroborated the accounts provided by the two men from Wala regarding the incident.
+Botondo, a mission employee, stated that he had observed Van Calcken being shown the hand and foot.
+The house labourer Bokalo provided a detailed account of how the two men, who wanted to show the limbs at the mission, expressed fear before the encounter with Harris and Stannard because the "rubber white man" had ordered them not to do it.

-Harris and Stannard were also informed that an individual whose name had been redacted in Morel's edition of Stannard's correspondence had directed the security personnel to eliminate certain individuals.
-Upon learning that the British missionaries were aware of these killings, he instructed the guards to refrain from further action.
-The following day, other individuals informed Stannard that some detained women had been relocated outside the ABIR prison facility to prevent the British missionaries from learning about the arrests of women.
+Harris and Stannard also learned that an individual whose name has been redacted in Morel's edition of Stannard's correspondence had directed the security personnel to eliminate certain individuals.
+However, when he learned that the British missionaries were aware of the killings, he instructed the guards to refrain from further action.
+The following day, other individuals informed Stannard that some detained women had been relocated outside the Abir prison facility to prevent the British missionaries from learning about their arrest.